 incoming request or RPC based on various parameters, such as the identity of the client

-an endpoint policy resource.
+authorization policies to an endpoint policy resource.

 Limitations with proxyless gRPC applications